Thayin Manikodi

-Thayin Manikodi is a 1998 Indian Tamil-language action film written and directed by Arjun, who also stars alongside Tabu and Nivedita Jain.
+Thayin Manikodi (Note: Spelt as Thayinmanikodi on the CBFC certificate.) is a 1998 Indian Tamil-language action film written and directed by Arjun, who also stars alongside Tabu and Nivedita Jain.
 Featuring music composed by Vidyasagar, the film began production in late 1996 and was released on 29 August 1998.

 Plot

-Arjun is an honest IPS officer who sets out to save some highly confidential documents from falling into the hands of a terrorist, which would cause disasters in the country.
+Arjun is an Indian Police Service officer who attempts to prevent confidential documents from falling into the hands of a terrorist, who intends to use them to carry out attacks in the country.

 Production

 The film was first announced in January 1996, with director and lead actor Arjun initially casting Vijayashanti in a leading role.
 However the actress later left the project after she had creative differences with the film's producer, Sudhakar Raju.
 The film began production in late 1996 and took over a year to complete.
 Hindi actress Tabu and model Nivedita Jain were cast in key roles, with the latter subsequently making her debut in Tamil films.
 The film was named after a song from Arjun's previous film, Jaihind (1994).

 The film was shot extensively in foreign locations, with scenes filmed in locations in Hong Kong and Switzerland, which the team had to settle for after their visas for Canada were rejected.
 Further scenes were also shot in Madanapalle, Andhra Pradesh, with art director Thota Tharani constructing sets for the film.
 Production was delayed as a result of the FEFSI strike of 1997.